zmchristensen/RepData_PeerAssessment1/PA1_template.md

 ## [1] "There are 2304 missing values"
 ```

+There are several ways the missing values in the data set could be replaced, depending on the level of accuracy required.
+The method I chose was to compute the average steps taken during each five minute interval across the whole data set.

+This assumes that the same interval of time between days is similar: if you walk from your car to the office on Monday at interval = 500, you do that every other day as well, and thus your step count should be similar.
+This method obviously falls short in that there is likely variance between peoples' daily schedules, particularly between weekdays and weekends.

+The particular steps I took to compute these averages and replacing missing values is described in the code comments.

 ```r
 ## Join the data and the interval averages so missing values can be 'copied' over